Cardinals Spring Training

 Stadium Information

-Roger Dean Stadium is the only two-team complex used in the Grapefruit League.
+For its first 19 spring trainings, Roger Dean Stadium was the only two-team complex used in the Grapefruit League.
 The Cardinals have called it home since the $28 million, 110-acre facility opened in 1998, while the Marlins moved in after the Montreal Expos left five years later.
-Immaculately landscaped on the exterior, the stadium is known for its intimacy inside, where fans can sit directly behind and so close to the bullpens that they can touch the players.
+Immaculately landscaped on the exterior, the stadium is known for its intimacy inside, where front row fans can sit directly behind and so close to the bullpens that they can touch the players.
 The stadium is divided into two halves.
 Everything Cardinals - dugout, bullpen, clubhouse, themed concessions - is on the right half of the stadium; everything Marlins is on the left half.
-Notable for the dueling clubhouses in the outfield and lack of roof, the stadium got its name after local car dealer Roger Dean purchased its naming rights for $100,000 a year.
-Furthermore, the four light poles between the ad plastered outfield wall and the two teams' clubhouses are topped with cell phone antennas, which is perhaps the most unique method currently employed at a stadium to generate additional revenue.
+Notable for the dueling clubhouses in the outfield, the four light poles between the ad plastered outfield wall and the two teams' clubhouses are topped with cell phone antennas, which is perhaps the most unique method currently employed at a stadium to generate additional revenue.
+As for the tried and true way, the stadium got its name after local car dealer Roger Dean purchased its naming rights, initially, for $100,000 a year and a dozen years.
+Upon their second renewal in 2018, the 15-mile away Chevy dealership opted to update the venue's name from simply Roger Dean Stadium to Roger Dean Chevrolet Stadium, which it will be known as through 2027.

 Fast Facts